Training on heart rate

 In the Start 2 Run app we consciously choose to train purely by feel in the first schedule.
 In the 24 other schedules you can choose to train based on feel only or based on feel and heart rate.
 You cannot blindly follow your heart rate.
 Always keep listening to your body.

-YOUR PERSONAL HEART RATE ZONES
+HOW DO YOU KNOW YOUR PERSONAL HEART RATE ZONES

 5 ZONES